bit-ml/bit-ml/content/collections/posts/atari_agents_2022.md

 Note it's not mandatory the best performing checkpoint is included since on some combinations of algorithms and agents the peak performance occurs earlier in training.
 However this sampling should characterize fairly well the performance of an agent most of the time.

- :exclamation::raised_hand: **If there is demand we can provide the full list of checkpoints for a given agent.**
+ :exclamation::raised_hand: If [requested](https://github.com/floringogianu/atari-agents/issues), we can provide the full list of checkpoints for a given agent.

 Agents have been trained using PyTorch and the models are stored as compressed [state_dict](https://pytorch.org/tutorials/recipes/recipes/what_is_state_dict.html) pickle files.
 Since the networks used on ALE are fairly simple these could easily be converted for use in other deep learning frameworks.